MicrosoftDocs/SupportArticles-docs/support/windows-server/high-availability/validate-hardware-failover-cluster.md

 Before you create a failover cluster, we recommend that you run all the cluster validation tests.

-Cluster validation is intended to do the following:
+Cluster validation is intended to do the following actions:

 - Find hardware or configuration issues before a failover cluster goes into production.
 - Help ensure that the clustering solution you deploy is dependable.